LOCAL CHAPTERS (LOCAL ASSOCIATIONS)

 * Local chapters assist with providing direction to members in an independent studio, multi-staff studio, college, university or conservatory.

 * Local chapters work within the community to support and promote the awareness of the value of music education for all individuals.

 To find a Local Chapter in your area please go to the “Contact” page and scroll down for all Local Chapter Presidents.

-WSMTA has 33 Local Chapters.
-Below are web links to many of these chapters.
-If your chapter has a web site that is not listed here, please email its URL to the Executive Manager, Kirsten Carlson.
+If your chapter has a web site that is not listed here, please email the URL to the WSMTA Administrative Coordinator.